StunkStunk

 Merge multiple async chunks into a single reactive state object.

 combineAsyncChunks() merges multiple async chunks into a single reactive chunk.
-Instead of subscribing to each async chunk individually, you get one unified state with combined loading, error, and data — keyed by the names you provide.
+Instead of subscribing to each chunk individually, you get one unified state with combined loading, error, and data — keyed by the names you provide.

-import { asyncChunk, combineAsyncChunks } from "stunk";
+import { asyncChunk, combineAsyncChunks } from "stunk/query";

 const userChunk = asyncChunk(() => fetchUser());